firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  y - yank or copy whatever is selected yy - yank or copy the current line p - paste the copied text before the cursor
+ :i     : Insert in the file
+ :q!    : Quit without saving
  :sav   : saving new file (:sav f1.txt)
+ :w     : Write to the file(save)
+ :wq    : Quit with saving

  *User Mangement :
  /etc/passwd  : This file shows you a list of users and detailed information about them.